 - The eleven quality apps in your new Android phone

-Through technologies such as electronic data interchange and electronic funds transfer, data and digital and information products flow through information supply and demand chains in parallel to material supply and product and/or service demand chains.
-Within the enterprise, data flows through information value chains from supply chains and to demand chains.
+Through technologies such as electronic data interchange and electronic funds transfer, data and digital and information products flow through information supply and demand chains parallel to material supply and product and service demand chains.
+Data flows through information value chains from supply-demand chains within the enterprise.
 Developing an information technology strategy document is essential for describing the requirements and for educating users because:

-- Administrative activities, such as legal, finance, human resources, and operational activities, such as research and development, procurement, manufacturing or equivalent, distribution, marketing, sales, and service depend on information technology – analytical and operational systems support both administrative and operational functions.
+- Administrative activities, such as legal, finance, and human resources, and operational activities, such as research and development, procurement, manufacturing or equivalent, distribution, marketing, sales, and service, depending on information technology – analytical and operational systems support administrative and operational functions.

-- The time frames, expenditures, risks, and magnitude of efforts are usually more extensive and more complicated than other initiatives and must be clearly understood; information technology projects tend to go out of control and under deliver – therefore, contingency plans are always necessary.
+- The time frames, expenditures, risks, and magnitude of efforts are usually more extensive and complicated than other initiatives and must be clearly understood; information technology projects tend to go out of control and under-deliver – therefore, contingency plans are always necessary.

 - The subject matter can be complicated if not well explained.

-Information technology strategy is usually packaged as a separate but related document to the strategic plan.
+Information technology strategy is usually packaged as a separate document related to the strategic plan.
 It is deployed and executed through specific programs and projects that develop new or enhance or maintain existing application systems, databases, and technical infrastructure.
-Large information technology development projects are usually cross-functional and may be part of a broader initiative sponsored by multiple functions collectively.
+Large information technology development projects are usually cross-functional and may collectively be part of a broader initiative sponsored by multiple functions.
 Broader initiatives that have information technology components include:

 - Market research and development